kyma-project/telemetry-manager/docs/contributor/troubleshooting.md

 # Troubleshooting

-## Pausing/Unpausing reconciliations
+## Pausing or Unpausing reconciliations

 You must pause reconciliations to be able to debug the pipelines and, for example, try out a different pipeline configuration or a different OTel configuration.
-To pause/unpause reconciliations, follow these steps:
+To pause or unpause reconciliations, follow these steps:

 1. Create an overriding `telemetry-override-config` ConfigMap in the operator's Namespace.
 2. Perform debugging operations.